bubblebolt/deep-learning/HW-CNN/README.md

 ## Dataset Description 📦
 ### Source and Collection Method:
-This dataset comprises images of monitor lizards found in Thailand, specifically focusing on four distinct species.
-The images were collected using the "Download All Images" extension in Google Chrome, primarily from Google image searches and the iNaturalist platform.
+- This dataset contains images of monitor lizards from Thailand, focusing on four specific species.
+Images were gathered using the "Download All Images" extension in Google Chrome, primarily sourced from Google image searches and the iNaturalist platform.

-### Dataset Composition:
+### Composition:
 - **Total Images:** 400
-- **Classes:** 4 (corresponding to the four monitor lizard species)
+- **Classes:** 4 (each corresponding to a monitor lizard species)
 - **Images per Class:** 100

 ### Dataset Balance:
-The dataset is balanced, with an equal number of images representing each of the four monitor lizard classes.
-This balanced distribution is crucial for ensuring unbiased model training and evaluation.
+- The dataset is evenly balanced with 100 images per class, ensuring unbiased model training and evaluation.

 ### Monitor Lizard Species:
 1. Water Monitor (Varanus salvator)